 CSP: Poetry is the place where I can speak my truth.
 Even if you can’t talk about these difficult things in person, here’s a space where we can feel free to discuss it.

-Inscape: Anything else you’d like to add?
+Inscape: Anything else?
 The reading this afternoon was amazing.
 Not very often do you have participation in poetry readings… at least for me as a writer, it’s not often that I’ve seen poets do that.

 CSP: Thank you for taking the time to interview me.
 An important part of Pacific poetics is to include the audience and have the audience give you energy.
 Through call and response we’re creating a poetic space together.
 I want the audience to be a part of it and give back and create this poetic circle together.